 5. Consider the Impact

-Most importantly, be careful to avoid wasting a user’s time on mobile by carefully analyzing the combination of your various inbound marketing campaigns.
+Most importantly, be careful to avoid wasting a user’s time on mobile by carefully analyzing the combination of your various SEO marketing campaigns.
 Look at mobile marketing as a privilege – you have unprecedented access to your consumer base and should be careful not to abuse that opportunity.

 Sophorn is the marketing guy at Trumpia, the most complete SMS software with mass sms messaging, smart targeting and automation.
 Jumpstart your business by grabbing your free copy of his powerful Mobile Marketing Success Kit.
 Watch Trumpia’s 5-Minute Demo on how to execute an effective mobile marketing strategy.